dealingwith/daniel-industries/_writings/wrecks-art-exhibit.md

 ---
-title: ...Wrecks Art Exhibit--Trickster Makes This World and the Role of Art in a Spiritual Life
+title: "...Wrecks Art Exhibit: Trickster Makes This World and the Role of Art in a Spiritual Life"
 category: Nonfiction
 subcategory:
 layout: writing-page